 - Brilliant emotional story and narrative that draws upon the previous titles

 - Improved combat and greater enemy variety

 - Incredible cast and character interactions

-- Voice acting and music are lovely
+- Fantastic voice acting and beautiful music

-- Terrible map and waypoint system with a disappointing selection of party members
+- Terrible map and waypoint system

 - The Catalyst